Estimated reading time: 25 minutes

 When will it be used in supermarket goods?

-No specific retail launch date has been announced, however Levur’s win in the Nature Positive Challenge in 2025 is expected to fast-track development of a viable alternative to palm oil.
+No specific retail launch date has been announced, however Levur won the Nature Positive Challenge in 2025.
+In April 2026 the Australian government announced that it gave Levur a $250,000 AUD grant to fast-track the company’s development of fermented alternatives to palm oil.

 “Winning feels like a pivotal moment for Levur.
 It’s a validation of the mission our team has worked so hard to make a reality and a powerful reminder of why we started this journey: to protect our planet and create solutions that leave a lasting impact.
 Thanks to this prize, we’ll be able to scale faster and reach more markets, helping to commercialise our sustainable alternative to palm oil.”